fprime-bpf/runtime-verifier/README.md

 ## Usage

-Run the program with an ebpf object file.
+Run the program with an ebpf program with a few restrictions:

+Program must produce a directed, acyclic graph.
+This means no, or unrolled loops.
 Don't supply an elf object, just the ebpf instructions.
 See section below for how to do this.